kloimhardt/clooj/README.md

 See that change in your editor now?
 How cool is that?

+### Proposed next steps

+- Create the [`noj-*-uber.jar`](https://github.com/scicloj/noj/releases) in such a way that on double-click (i.e. on open) the command of step 1) is executed.
+Especially add `./notebooks` to the classpath (this enables some notebook to require other namespaces).
+- Make `noj-*-uber.jar` show a window that says "Quit".
+Otherwise the .jar can be started only once, it cannot be stopped and restarted.
+- Produce a `noj-wheels-*-uber.jar` in such a way that on double-click (i.e. on open) the command of step 4) is executed.
+This is already nearly done in the [Fegloj](https://github.com/scicloj/fegloj) repository, only the dependency to Clay+Noj needs to be removed.

 ### Known Issues

-When the Java process is stopped in the console via Ctrl+Z, the editor remains open as an application that does not respond anymore.
-[Fegloj](https://github.com/scicloj/fegloj) does not have this problem.

-### Roadmap

 This is a bare-bones version of [clooj](https://github.com/clj-commons/clooj).
 I will never add additional features.
 The aim of this clooj-for-students is that the user eventually switches to VSCode with [Calva](https://calva.io).

-There is one aim though: simplify the "Try out clooj-for-students" section.
-I'd like to get [RSyntaxTextArea](https://github.com/bobbylight/RSyntaxTextArea) into the existing uberjar named noj-*-uber.jar located in [noj-releases](https://github.com/scicloj/noj/releases).
-The command should then simply be `java -jar noj-*-uber.jar clooj_student.clj`
+When the Java process is stopped in the console via Ctrl+Z, the editor remains open as an application that does not respond anymore.
+[Fegloj](https://github.com/scicloj/fegloj) does not have this problem.

 ### The File-Eval-Gui-Loop